MoralisWeb3/docs/docs/03-authentication-api/integrations/azure-playfab-nodejs-unity.md

 To run Moralis on the backend of PlayFab, we need to use Azure Functions.
 Azure Functions integrates natively with PlayFab; however, Azure Functions is a separate product and requires an account separate from PlayFab.

-> 📘 What is Azure Functions?
+:::info What is Azure Functions?
 >
 > Azure Functions provides serverless compute.
 You can use Azure Functions to build web APIs, respond to database changes, process IoT streams, manage message queues, and more.
 PlayFab uses Azure Functions to make it possible to use Moralis on top of the PlayFab backend.
 >